varnish/Varnish-Book/varnish_book.rst

 	The focus of Varnish has always been performance and flexibility.
         Varnish is designed for hardware that you buy today, not the hardware you bought 15 years ago.
-Varnish is designed to run on 64-bit architectures and will scale almost proportional to the number of CPU cores you have available.
+Varnish is designed to run on 64-bit architectures and scales almost proportional to the number of CPU cores you have available.
 Though CPU-power is rarely a problem.